-Many popular brokers, including TD Ameritrade and Fidelity, offer investors the chance to buy and sell stocks in the after-hours session.
-However, available trading times vary slightly from broker to broker.
-Fidelity, for example, offers AHT from 4 p.m.
+Although many popular brokers offer investors the chance to buy and sell stocks in the after-hours session, available trading times vary slightly from broker to broker.
+Fidelity, for example, offers an after-hours session from 4 p.m.
 EST to 8 p.m.
-EST., whereas Schwab’s window runs from 4:05 p.m.
+EST., whereas Schwab’s after-hours window runs from 4:05 p.m.
 EST to 8 p.m.
-EST, with orders executed between 4:15 p.m.
-EST and 8 p.m.
 EST.

 One of the main benefits of trading during regular market hours is the liquidity it offers.
 As billions of shares of stocks trade hands every day during market hours, most stocks offer orderly trading patterns and give investors the ability to get into or out of a stock at the then-current price.

 In the after-market session, however, liquidity typically drops dramatically.
 With fewer participants, stock price movements can be greatly exaggerated.
-A lack of liquidity makes it harder for investors to get their desired price, or even to get their order executed at all.
+A lack of liquidity makes it more difficult for investors to get their desired price, let alone have the order executed at all.
 Other risks to trading in the after-hours include higher volatility, wider spreads and market-moving news announcements.

 Another risk is the lack of consolidated quotes in the after-market.
 When the market is open, you’ll see the best available price to buy or sell a stock.
-In the after-market, you might only see limited quotes, with higher prices available from other brokers.
+In the after-market, however, you might only see limited quotes, with higher prices available from other brokers.
 You’re also often competing with professional traders who tend to have more experience trading.